jokerSharp/javaOps/requestsForMealRestController.md

-# A list of cURL's to check functionality of MealRestController
+# A list of cURL's to check functionality of Meals API

 ## get meals
 curl --location 'http://localhost:8080/topjava/rest/meals'